 British born Estelle Bailey-Babenzien always had a keen eye for design.
 She has played a major role in the design industry for quite some time.
 Arriving in New York City in 1999, Bailey-Babenzien wasted no time getting into the game.
 She is the mastermind behind design for a slew of high-profile clients and she lends her creativity to everything from showrooms to photo shoots.

 Her studio, Dream-Awake, is the product of a Tumblr passion blog site gone right.
 The concept behind the Dream-Awake studio is to be a consultation hub for all things creative in music, art direction, interior design and fashion.
-She has created the vibe for Supreme’s London, L.A., and Tokyo showrooms, and more recently, the Noah stores.
+She has created the vibe for showrooms/stores for brands including DKNY, Union & Melody Eshani, and more recently, the Noah stores.
 The concept behind the Noah stores is that their interior design changes seasonally and the Tokyo store offers everything, including the interiors, for sale.
 Bailey-Babenzien is one half of the brand Noah, with her husband Brendon.
-The brand is considered design-responsible, and leads by example with their sustainable practices.
+The brand is considered design-responsible, and leads by example with their sustainable and human rights practices.

 Yellowbrick believes that a student’s personal passion and hustle – rather than financial resources – should determine how far they can go.
 Along with our partners, our aim is to empower students who are passionate about streetwear to pursue rewarding career opportunities that can spark their interest and open doors to a fulfilling future.